-You just arrived in Cuba on a flight that was smooth as glass.
-You’re an enterprising individual - you are meeting with potential clients to talk about an early stage startup.
-Your company streams protected media all over the world, and you rely heavily on a VPN (Virtual Private Network).
+You just arrived in Cuba on a flight that was smooth as silk.
+You’re an enterprising individual – you're meeting with potential clients to talk about an early-stage start-up.
+Your company streams protected media all over the world, and you rely heavily on one of the best VPN services to stay private.
 There are laws in every country, and you have to wonder: Is it legal?

-The truth is, VPN services are legal everywhere because the security infrastructure actually protects your own private network.
+The truth is twofold: firstly, you're probably just on holiday and wanting to stream TV from services you pay for at home but can't access abroad, and secondly, VPN services are legal everywhere because the security infrastructure actually protects your own private network.
 However, what you can transmit over a VPN varies wildly between countries and can even depend on the copyright laws for the content you use.

 Let’s set the record straight on one thing, however.
 Remote computing is an activity that has existed for decades, and the concept of protecting your online data is not new.